KDE/digikam-doc/setup_application/metadata_settings.rst

     The digiKam Metadata General Behavior Settings Page

-The options available in the **Write This Information to the Metadata** section are listed below:
+The options available in the **Write This Information to the Metadata** section are:

     - **Image tags** will store the tag paths and keywords used to mark the contents.
 Usually this information is stored in IPTC and XMP.
     - **Captions and titles** will store the internationalized strings used to describe the contents.
 Usually this information is stored in Exif, IPTC, and XMP.
-    - **Rating** will store the rate of the contents.
+    - **Rating** will store the rating assigned to the image.
 Usually this information is stored in Exif and XMP.
-    - **Pick label** will store the quality of the contents.
+    - **Pick label** will store the pick label indicating the quality of the contents.
 Usually this information is stored in XMP.
-    - **Color label** will store the color flag used to classify your contents while your workflow.
+    - **Color label** will store the color flag you assigned to classify your contents according to your workflow.
 Usually this information is stored in XMP.
     - **Timestamps** will store the dates of the contents.
 Usually this information is stored in Exif, IPTC, and XMP.
-    - **Metadata templates (Copyrights etc.)**: will store the set of internationalized strings used by the agencies workflow.
+    - **Metadata templates (Copyrights etc.)**: will store the set of internationalized strings used by agencies in their workflows.
 Usually this information is stored in IPTC and XMP.
     - **Face Tags (including face areas)**: will store the face tag paths and the rectangles corresponding to the zones around faces.
 Usually this information is stored in XMP.
-    - **Geolocation information (GPS)**: will store the world map position of the contents.
+    - **Geolocation information (GPS)**: will store the geographic position associated with the contents, usually where the image was taken.
 Usually this information is stored in Exif and XMP.

-The options available in the **Reading and Writing Metadata** section are listed below:
+The options available in the **Reading and Writing Metadata** section are:

-    - **Delegate to ExifTool backend all operations to write metadata to files** allows to write metadata to files with the `ExifTool <https://exiftool.org/>`_ backend instead `Exiv2 <https://exiv2.org/>`_.
-This last one is primary used for all operations on metadata.
-Using ExifTool instead will slowdown a little bit the synchronization of files metadata with database.
+    - **Delegate to ExifTool backend all operations to write metadata to files** specifies that metadata should be written to image files using the `ExifTool <https://exiftool.org/>`_ backend instead of the default `Exiv2 <https://exiv2.org/>`_.
+Using ExifTool instead of Exiv2 will slow down the synchronization of file metadata with the database.
-    - **Write metadata to DNG files** allows to delegate to ExifTool all operations to write metadata into DNG files.
+    - **Write metadata to DNG files** specifies that metadata should be written into DNG files using the ExifTool.
+This feature is disabled by default.
-    - **If possible write metadata to RAW files** allows to delegate to ExifTool all operations to write metadata into RAW files.
+    - **If possible write metadata to RAW files** specifies that metadata should be written into RAW files using the ExifTool.
 This feature is disabled by default.

 .. note::

-    See also the ExifTool backend configuration from the :ref:`ExifTool Settings <metadata_exiftool>` section of this manual, and the `ExifTool write limitations <https://exiftool.org/#limitations>`_.
+    Also refer to the ExifTool backend configuration described in the :ref:`ExifTool Settings <metadata_exiftool>` section of this manual, and the section on `ExifTool write limitations <https://exiftool.org/#limitations>`_.

-On the bottom, a section group extra behavior settings:
+The three options on the bottom specify other behaviors:

-    - **Use Lazy Synchronization** allows to schedule metadata for synchronization instead to flush immediately. digiKam will only write metadata when user clicks on the **Apply Pending Changes To Metadata** icon in the status bar or when application is shutdown.
+    - **Use Lazy Synchronization** allows you to control when metadata are written.
+When unchecked, synchronization and writing of metadata occurs immediately.
+When checked, digiKam will only write metadata when the user clicks on the **Apply Pending Changes To Metadata** icon in the status bar or when the application is shutdown.
-    - **Update file modification timestamp when files are modified** allows to update file timestamps when files are changed as when you update metadata or image data.
-Note: disabling this option can introduce some dysfunctions with external applications which use file timestamp properties to detect file modifications automatically.
+    - **Update file modification timestamp when files are modified** allows you to update file timestamps anytime files are changed, such as when you update metadata or image data.
+Note: disabling this option can introduce some issues with external applications that use file timestamp properties to automatically detect file modifications.
-    - **Rescan file when files are modified** allows to force digiKam to rescan files that has been modified outside the application.
-If a file has changed it is file size or if the last modified timestamp has changed, a rescan of that file will be performed when digiKam starts.
+    - **Rescan file when files are modified** allows you to force digiKam to rescan files that have been modified outside the application.
+If a file has changed its file size or if the last modified timestamp has changed, a rescan of that file will be performed when digiKam starts.

 .. _metadata_sidecars:

 Sidecars Settings
 -----------------

-The **Sidecars** tab allows user to control whether digiKam will read and write from/to XMP sidecars or not.
+The **Sidecars** tab allows a user to control whether or not digiKam will read and write from/to XMP sidecars.
 You can also customize the granularity of write operations to XMP sidecar:

-    - **Write to XMP sidecar only** will not touch the item metadata.
+    - **Write to XMP sidecar only** will not write metadata into the item (image file).
-    - **Write to item and XMP Sidecar** will touch both item and sidecar at the same time.
+    - **Write to item and XMP Sidecar** will write to both item and sidecar at the same time.
-    - **Write to XMP sidecar for read-only item only** will handle sidecar for non-writable items only, as video or RAW files for example.
+    - **Write to XMP sidecar for read-only item only** will write to sidecars for non-writable items only, such as video or RAW files.

-Filename for the sidecars set to :file:`filename.ext.xmp`.
+The default filename for sidecars is automatically set to :file:`filename.ext.xmp`.
 For example, :file:`image1.dng` will have a sidecar file named :file:`image1.dng.xmp`.
-With the option **Sidecar file names are compatible with commercial programs** digiKam will create the XMP sidecar files with a compatible file name (:file:`image1.xmp`) used by many commercial programs.
+If the **Sidecar file names are compatible with commercial programs** option is enabled, digiKam will instead create the XMP sidecar files with a compatible file name (:file:`image1.xmp`) used by many commercial programs.

 .. figure:: images/setup_metadata_sidecars.webp
     :alt: